m33k/head_first/1_starting_to_code/ch1_notes.md

   * "=" is different from "=="
     * = is used for setting the vaule of a variable.
     * == is used for testing equality.

+- Programs make decisions using conditions.
+  * Conditions may have the vaule of true or false.

+- Python uses indents for if/else statements, this lets python know the code is grouped.